bameyrick/utils/README.md

 #### isObject

-Detects whether a given value is an object
+Determines whether a given value is an object

 Method arguments: